top of page

 Why Charge Biochar?

-6 Ways to Charge Biochar
+6 Common Methods to Charge Biochar

 1. Co-Compost Charging